scipy/scipy/doc/source/tutorial/stats.rst

     >>> quad(deterministic.pdf, -1e-1, 1e-1)
     (4.163336342344337e-13, 0.0)

 But this is not correct: the integral over this pdf should be 1.
-Lets make the integration interval smaller:
+Let's make the integration interval smaller:

     >>> quad(deterministic.pdf, -1e-3, 1e-3) # warning removed